Michigan State University Men's Club Volleyball

 The Michigan State University Men's Volleyball Club was founded in the late 1950s and revived as a registered student organization at Michigan State University in 1987.
-It is currently a founding member of the Midwestern Intercollegiate Volleyball Association ("MIVA"), and registered with the National Collegiate Volleyball Federation ("NCVF").
+It is currently a founding member of the Midwest Intercollegiate Volleyball Association ("MIVA"), and registered with the National Collegiate Volleyball Federation ("NCVF").
 The club competes in MIVA organized intercollegiate club competitions throughout the season and the season-ending NCVF National Championships.
 The club currently has four teams with progressive skill levels—Green, White, Posse, and Greenhorns.
 Club teams practice at the IM West Sports Arena and participate in a variety of club fundraising and community outreach and supportive activities, like Special Olympics and fundraising for the Greater Lansing Food Bank.

 Club history

 The MSU Men's Volleyball Club is a self-funded and directed student organization in East Lansing, MI at Michigan State University, relying on student leadership to organize and operate season-long practice and playing opportunities for MSU students.
 Club leaders are elected each year, and are responsible for administering a yearly budget, coordinating schedules and eligibility with school and league officials, planning practices and play and working cooperatively with coaches, sponsors, service providers and many others.
 Participant family members and friends frequently attend Club competitions.

 The club has open gym hours in the evenings throughout the fall at the IM Sports West Arena.
 Club team tryouts are typically held at the IM Sports West in late September or early October each year.
 Club practice sessions take place 2 to 4 times per week during the pre-season, focusing on skill development, rules of the game, team building and placement, and competitive drills and play.
 Tryouts are open to any MSU student who is eligible under club and university rules.